tokenup077/virex/docs/01-getting-started.md

 **Build fails with content collection errors**
 Check that your frontmatter matches the schema in `src/content/config.ts`.
 Required fields must be present and dates must be valid.

-## Next Steps

-- [Configuration](./02-configuration.md) - Config options and how to customize the theme.